pv264/Interview/terraform/set1.md

 * If **lock stuck** → use **`terraform force-unlock`**.
 * Avoid **manual deletion** unless necessary.

+If Terraform fails midway, I first analyze the exact error and verify which resources were successfully created using both Terraform state and the cloud console.
+After fixing the root cause — such as IAM permissions, quota limits, or configuration issues — I rerun terraform apply because Terraform is idempotent and resumes based on the current state.
+If resources exist outside the state, I use terraform import to avoid duplication.
+In production, I use remote backends like S3 with DynamoDB locking to protect state consistency and support recovery.”

 ## 16 What happens if someone manually deletes a resource from AWS?

 **Answer:**